mantoni/measured-elasticsearch.js/README.md

       Defaults to `yyyy.mm`.
 Uses [dateformat][].
     - `timestampFieldname` the field name of the timestamp.
 Defaults to `@timestamp`.
+    - `additionalFields` object with additional fields to be included for each metric
 - `sendBulk()` sends a bulk update using the elasticsearch client
 - `start([interval[, unit]])` performs a ping request and once successful sends bulk updates every `interval * unit` where `interval` defaults to `60` and